 Peter Johnsen, university physician at Princeton, says he has looked at the University’s experience during World War I as a member of an emergency-preparedness task force, but won’t discuss the task force’s plans in detail.
 “I can say that Nassau Hall has instructed us to develop planning around this issue, that the [task force] has taken up the issue, and that resources have been allocated,” he writes in an e-mail.
 (General information about how Princeton would deal with flu and other health emergencies is posted on the University’s web site, at http://web.princeton.edu/sites/emergency/pandemic.htm#plans.)

 Howard Markel, the director of the University of Michigan’s Center for the History of Medicine and its study, believes that Princeton’s strategy in 1918 was effective.
 “It looks like, for a short-term measure, where you don’t have vaccines or antiviral drugs, that this can buy you some time.
 The question is, can you get people to do it?”
-(A link to the study, including all the supporting historical documents, is available online, click here.)
 A CDC study of the 1918 pandemic, issued in December 2006, concluded, “Princeton University provided a good example of how a social institution with some measure of control over its population might implement NPIs [non-pharmaceutical interventions] to protect itself.”

 Princeton, however, benefited in 1918 from several conditions that might not repeat themselves in the event of another outbreak.
 The military presence on campus made it easier to enforce sequestration, the student body was much smaller, and the town was more isolated from the outside world.
 Even Goodrich recognized this, writing afterward that “what was done here could not have been done in a large community — especially a manufacturing or commercial community like Boston or New Haven.”